peroperorist/Graphics-Frameworks-with-Python-and-OpenGL/README.md

 I haven't debugged it deeply.

 ### parametricGeometry.py
 When the file is used, a runtime warning appears.
-It may becaused by the code for **parametricGeometry.py** in the book.
+It may be caused by the code for **parametricGeometry.py** in the book.

 **Runtime warning: invalid value encountered in true_divide**